sysid/tldr/pages/common/sops.md

 ## Gotcha
 - many parallel runs cause locing race condition`: Failed to get the data key required to decrypt the SOPS file.`
+- blank lines are ignored and lost in restore

 ## Resources
 [GitHub - mozilla/sops: Simple and flexible tool for managing secrets](https://github.com/mozilla/sops)